 Next up were some snacks for which I chose to sample an IPA from Stockholm Brewing (SEK 95/€9,50/$11,50).

 - Quail Egg with soy and black garlic

 - Black Pear, Reindeer jerky and black currants

 - Crispy Kale with Rakfisk (salted and fermented arctic char) and ramson cream

 - Tartelette with Chicken liver paté, Apple and Meringue

 Then the actual menu started:

-Tableside portioning of the Arctic char which was grilled with pine in a birch bark and served with lactic fermented carrots and spruce pesto.
-This fantastic dish which was accompanied by a 2016 Saint-Joseph Lyseras Blanc by Yves Cuilleron, Rhône, France
+Tableside portioning of the Arctic char, which was grilled with pine in birch bark and served with lactic fermented carrots and spruce pesto.
+This fantastic dish which was accompanied by a 2016 Saint-Joseph Lyseras Blanc by Yves Cuilleron, Rhône, France.

-Both the celeriac and quail dishes were accompanied by a 2013 Il Corzano (Sangiovese/Cabernet Sauvignon blend) by Corzano e Paterno, Tuscany, Italy.
+Both the celeriac and quail dishes were accompanied by a 2013 Il Corzano (a Sangiovese/Cabernet Sauvignon blend) by Corzano e Paterno, Tuscany, Italy.

 As an extra nibble, there was a spicy and herbal snack: